ComputerEnterprisesInc/empower-copilot-fundamentals/lab-handouts/Fundamentals200/lab07.md

   3b.
 Prompt Copilot Chat to translate the above C# code into Python code

   3c.
-Add the newly translated code into a new file named `SIR.py`
+Add the newly translated code into a new file named `SIR.py` and save

-### Task 3

-4. Save your changes and commit your code

-    #### Using the VS Code Interface

-    1. Click the VS Code **Source Control** tab on the left hand of your VS Code screen or press `Ctrl + Shift + G`
-    2. Stage your changes by clicking the small plus icon in the righthand corner of the panel
-    3. Enter a commit message and select the **Commit** button
-    4. Once changes are staged, click the elipses in the far right corner, choose **Push** and enter your password
-    5. Wait approx. 1 minute and refresh your GitHub repository to ensure that the changes are reflected in your repository